Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 AVS has many options for connectivity.
 This includes AVS native services like Managed SNAT, Public IP, and Azure native services such as Azure VWAN Hub and Azure Firewall for default route advertisement.
 Traversing back to on-prem is also an option for establishing internet connectivity from AVS.

-This article will discuss the different tools and servies available to implement internet traffic from AVS in a hybrid environment.
+This article will discuss the different tools and servies available to implement internet traffic from AVS in a hybrid environment consisting of the AVS SDDC, Azure, and an On-premises datacenter.
 Also, this document also discuss how to increase network security, resiliency, and design for scale using Azure Landing Zone best practices.

 ## Default Route from On-Premises
 Lets first look at a basic setup.
 In AVS, you create a segment(s) and under that segment, you have some VM's that you want to install some packages on from the internet.